devopsacademyau/academy/classes/03class/docker/README.md

 In that case, you can consider that the step 2 will always have the same result.
 If building the image multiple times a day, the step 3 will most likely have the same result as well.
 On the other hand, the step one, because is being constantly changed during the development process, will have a different result mostly every build.

 In that case, ordering the steps as 2-3-1 in your Dockerfile, will make Docker reuse the step 2 and 3 for mostly every build, so the build process will be faster and you won't  need to keep downloading and installing the application pre-requites and updates on every build you do.

-## Docker client

-**WIP - Describe a little bit more about the docker client and its usage.**

-- docker run
-    - Creates and execute a new container
-- docker build
-    - Build a new image from a Dockerfile
-- docker exec
-    - Execute a command on a running container
-- docker images
-    - List the images stored on the local system managed by the Docker daemon
-- docker ps
-    - List the running containers
-- docker container [action]
-    - Execute an action related to containers
-- docker image [action]
-    - Execute an action related to images

-Reference for all Docker commands and options: [https://docs.docker.com/engine/reference/commandline/docker/](https://docs.docker.com/engine/reference/commandline/docker/)

 ## AWS ECS
 [ECS](https://aws.amazon.com/ecs/)(Elastic Container Service) is a fully managed containers orchestration service available on AWS.
 A container orchestration tool is responsible to coordinate and manage all aspects of the lifecycle of  containers execution.